Deep purple Blueberry Lavender Sauce with a sweet, floral aroma & unmistakable herbal undertones of lavender. Great with so many things!

 and has a sweet, floral aroma with the unmistakable herbal undertones of lavender.

 You can enjoy this sauce in many ways.
-Serve it poured over a stack of pancakes or waffles, warm atop cold ice cream, stirred through freshly made oatmeal or drizzled over a wedge of vegan cheesecake.
+Serve it poured over a stack of pancakes or waffles, warm atop cold ice cream, stirred through freshly made oatmeal or drizzled over a wedge of Vegan New York Cheesecake.

 Get the idea?